Image

 EMPAC Theater, Studio 1—Goodman

-In this screening and talk, filmmaker Sharlene Bamboat shares her film project Both, Instrument & Sound.
-The event features both a viewing of the feature-length film and a look into a new installation-in-progress.
+Filmmaker Sharlene Bamboat shares her film project Both, Instrument & Sound during this event, which includes a viewing of the feature-length film, a look into a new installation-in-progress, and a moderated discussion.

-Bamboat will be in residence at EMPAC this fall to develop a new multi-channel installation version of Both, Instrument & Sound—originally made as a 40 minute, 1-channel film.
-The film offers an intimate and sensorially rich perspective on shifting practices of solidarity and alliance-building.
+Originally made as a 40 minute, 1-channel film, the work offers an intimate and sensorially rich perspective on shifting practices of solidarity and alliance-building.
 Refracted through the life of 80-year-old Tony, an activist in Toronto’s queer community, the work opens up to both political and intimate modes of relation.

 In its filmic material, sound score, dialogue and theme, Both, Instrument & Sound dwells in forms of tension, touch, and friction as it explores the potential of collectivity against the backdrop of rising neoliberalism.